-In Alcohol Abuse, Benzo Abuse, Clearbrook Treatment Centers Massachusetts, Family Resources, Opioid Addiction, Personal Resources, Prescription Drug Abuse
+In Clearbrook Treatment Centers Massachusetts, Prescription Drug Abuse

 Sedative and hypnotic drugs are among the most commonly abused substances in the United States.
 Both may include prescription drugs (in which they act together to create sedative-hypnotics) as well as illicit drugs.
-While some people develop addictions because they misuse or abuse their medications, others unknowingly began their addictions by experimenting.
-Our rehab in Massachusetts is sharing the difference between hypnotics and sedatives and why they’re dangerous when abused.
+While some people develop addictions because they misuse or abuse their medications, others unknowingly begin their addictions by experimenting.
+The experts at our Massachusetts rehab are sharing a comparison of sedative vs. hypnotic drugs and why they’re dangerous when abused.

 Sedatives

-However, barbiturates were also discovered to produce harmful side effects including physical and psychological dependence, contributing to another hunt for a safer sedative.
+However, barbiturates were also discovered to produce harmful side effects, including physical and psychological dependence, contributing to another hunt for a safer sedative.
 Benzodiazepines were eventually marketed in the 1950s as medications that were entirely safe and did not cause the same side effects as their predecessors.
-However, it’s now clear that these drugs are also habit-forming and can cause addiction in long-time users.
+It’s now clear, though, that these drugs are also habit-forming and can cause addiction in long-time users.

 Long-term abuse of sedatives can lead to a variety of problems.
 Some common side effects of sedatives include: